Mechanical-Advantage/AdvantageScope/docs/docs/overview/installation.md

 ### Installation: [WPILib Docs](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html) {#wpilib-installation}

 The WPILib installer includes a recent release of AdvantageScope, but may lag behind the latest version available for direct download.
-Documentation for launching AdvantageScope from the WPILib version of VSCode can be found [here](https://docs.wpilib.org/en/stable/docs/software/dashboards/advantagescope.html).
+Documentation for launching AdvantageScope from the WPILib version of VS Code can be found [here](https://docs.wpilib.org/en/stable/docs/software/dashboards/advantagescope.html).

 ## Unofficial Distributions